terrapower/armi/doc/qa_docs/srsd/materials_reqs.rst

     :acceptance_criteria: Only the preferred material class is returned when multiple material classes with the same name are defined.
     :status: accepted

-.. req:: The materials package shall provide the capability to retrieve material properties at different temperatures.
+.. req:: The materials package shall provide the capability to retrieve material properties given one or more independent variables.
     :id: R_ARMI_MAT_PROPERTIES
     :subtype: functional
     :basis: The ability to represent physical material properties is a basic need for nuclear modeling.